Factors of Drug Addiction

 Additionally, an addict does not always step back and take a look at how he has changed and what a disaster his life has become.
 It can often be up to a concerned family member to take the necessary steps to save an addicted life.
 However, a person concerned for a friend or family member may not know what the factors of addiction truly are or what they should watch for regarding their loved one’s actions and emotions.

-An Admissions Counselor with Narconon speaks out from her experience in dealing with thousands of addicts coming to Narconon for drug rehab.
+Here an Intake Counselor with Narconon speaks out from her experience in dealing with thousands of addicts coming to Narconon for drug rehab.